- Discuss the vocabulary terms for movement and anatomical position.

 Mass is the amount of matter in an object, and weight is the gravitational force of attraction on an object.

-The line of gravity is a vertical line straight through the center of gravity.
+The line of gravity is vertical, straight through the center of gravity.

 Joint Mobility and Stability